S Pass Singapore (2026): Requirements, Quota & Employer Eligibility Guide

 Why Engage Appointed Employment Agent for your S-Pass Application?

-One Visa is a fully licensed immigration agency (EA No.: 10C2994) in Singapore with over 10 years of expertise in immigration.
-We have a proven track record of delivering exceptional service and achieving success for our clients.
+One Visa is a fully licensed Singapore immigration consultancy (EA No.: 10C2994) with over 10 years of expertise in immigration We have a proven track record of delivering exceptional service and achieving success for our clients.
 Don’t take chances with your future; let us help you navigate the Singapore immigration system and achieve your personal and professional goals.
+Contact us for a Free Eligibility Assessment Today!

 Check Your Company’s S Pass Quota Eligibility